aws/amazon-neptune-csv-to-rdf-converter/README.md

 	<city:S> <vproperty:name> "Seattle" <dng:/> .
 	<city:V> <vproperty:name> "Vancouver" <dng:/> .

+The setting `mapper.mapping.edgeContextNamespace` takes effect only when explicitly set.
+Otherwise, it uses value set by `mapper.mapping.vertexNamespace`.

 **Vertex type to RDFS label mapping**

 Vertex types are defined by vertex labels.
 The option `mapper.mapping.pgVertexType2PropertyForRdfsLabel.<vertex type>.<vertex property>` is used to specify a mapping from a vertex type to to a vertex property, whose value is then used